Online Directory Business Model Explained

 GeoDirectory Restaurants Directory Template

-Businesses listed in an online business directory are arranged in categories, subcategories, locations, and other kinds of taxonomies.
+Businesses listed in an online business directory are organized into categories, subcategories, locations, and other types of taxonomies.

 So that information can be found quickly and easily.

-As a user, you can easily search for information about a business you’re interested in, based on simple and advanced search criteria.
+As a user, you can effortlessly search for information about a business you’re interested in, based on simple and advanced search criteria.

 The goal of a directory website is to create as many business profiles as possible.